 This bring us to the critical third step – to calendarise your MVTs

 Begin each morning knowing your 1-3 MVTs for the day.
 Do your most important task before you do anything else.
 This has benefits that I cannot overstate.
-Even if you just spend the first 60 minutes of your day in a non-reactive state, it will transform your productivity and enhance your effectiveness (and I’d argue even increase your happiness).
+Even if you just spend the first 60 minutes of your day in a non-reactive state, it will transform your productivity, improve your effectiveness and increase your sense of autonomy.